 Watching Netflix in your second home

 There is no minimum term contract with Netflix, so you can sign up and cancel when you want.
-If you already have Netflix at home, you can simply log in and watch it in on another device wherever you want – there is no need to take out a second subscription.
+If you already have Netflix at home, you can simply log in and watch it on another device wherever you want – there is no need to take out a second subscription.

 Watching NOW TV in your second home

-NOW TV offers the perfect solution to short term televisual entertainment with its TV Passes.
-Choose from Entertainment, Movies, Sport, Kids and Hayu, all available in one-month Passes.
+NOW TV offers the perfect solution to short term televisual entertainment with its TV Memberships.
+Choose from Entertainment, Movies, Sport, Kids and Hayu, all available in one-month Memberships.
 If there is a big match on while you are away, you also have the option to sign up for NOW TV Sports for just one day.
 The NOW TV Boost offers TV in full HD and allows you to stream on three devices rather than the standard two.